rebelsky/sams-assorted-musings-reflections/size-of-the-college.md

 population.
 If we might be changing that population, shouldn't we put a hold on until we work out our population plans?"
 I clearly wasn't alone in this concern.
-However, President Kington informed us that we were two far along on the HSSC to turn back now.
+However, President Kington informed us that we were too far along on the HSSC to turn back now.

 In the time since that meeting, I've heard a variety of interesting comments, including some from people who hadn't heard that we'd appointed